 Our world has increasingly become more interconnected caused mostly by the advent and wide proliferation of the internet, spurring hyper globalization.
 Over half of the world population now has internet access and soon, the entire world will be living online.

-Digital innovation and global logistics in shipment and international travel have broken down geographical barriers.
-We've grown from small nation tribes to a globally symbiotic and connected nervous system where one thing happening in one country affects the rest of the world.
+Not only have digital walls been broken down, but with the continued improvement of global logistics and the growing travel sector, we're no longer siloed to individual countries.
+We've grown from small tribes to a globally symbiotic nervous system where one thing happening in one country affects the rest of the world.

-It might seem like COVID would slow the progress of globalization.
-But in reality, the world figured out how much we're already connected by the spread of the virus.
+On the exterior, it might seem like COVID would slow the progress of globalization, but in reality, the world figured out how much we're already connected by the spread of the virus.
 There is no more pretending that we live on isolated islands.

 I imagine that in the future we'll see more coordinated efforts to work on global agendas rather than singular national efforts.
-We see that with efforts on vaccines and environmental concerns, for better or worse.
+We see that with efforts on vaccines and environmental concerns.

 Another important area that COVID has impacted is the U.S. money supply.
 In an instant, the government "printed" 2.2 TRILLION dollars to provide aid for American citizens in form of bailouts, grants, and loans.